MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/data-access-governance-reports.md

 Once SharePoint admins run the Data access governance reports to discover potential oversharing, the next step is to take actions to remediate such risks.
 The decision should consider factors such as sensitivity of the content, how much is the exposure and disruption to existing status.

 If immediate action needs to be taken, the SharePoint admin can configure [Restricted access control (RAC)](../Documents/GitHub/OfficeDocs-SharePoint-pr/SharePoint/SharePointOnline/restricted-access-control.md) and restrict access to a specified group (currently in preview).
-They can leverage the ['Change history' report](../Documents/GitHub/OfficeDocs-SharePoint-pr/SharePoint/SharePointOnline/change-history-report.md) to identify any recent changes by admins that could have lead to oversharing.
+They can use the ['Change history' report](../Documents/GitHub/OfficeDocs-SharePoint-pr/SharePoint/SharePointOnline/change-history-report.md) to identify any recent changes by admins that could have lead to oversharing.

-The SharePoint admin may also want to consult the site owner(s), whose sites are listed in DAG reports, and ask them to review the permissions and take necessary actions.
-This is possible with 'Site access review' feature, from within DAG reports.
-Site owners can also view detailed information about the relevant oversharing scenario, as per the DAG report, and take necessary action and update the SharePoint admin.
+The SharePoint admin might also want to consult the site owners and ask them to review the permissions and take necessary actions.
+Delegating governance to site owners is possible with 'Site access review' feature, from within DAG reports.
+Site owners can view detailed information about the relevant oversharing scenario, as per the DAG report, and take necessary action and update the SharePoint admin.